minio/docs/source/minio-cli/minio-mc/mc-policy.rst

    .. mc-cmd:: TARGET

-      The full path to the bucket, folder, orobject to which the command applies the specified :mc-cmd:`~mc policy set-json FILE` S3 policy document.
+      The full path to the bucket, folder, or object to which the command applies the specified :mc-cmd:`~mc policy set-json FILE` S3 policy document.
       Specify the :mc:`alias <mc alias>` of a configured S3 service as the prefix to the ``TARGET`` path.
 For example: